KhalisFoundation/sttm-web/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please provide one line description of the changes you made.
-Example: I update the logic for this function to cover more cases. -->
+Example: I updated the logic for this function to cover more cases. -->

 <!-- Before submitting a PR, we would like you to confirm the following: -->